projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

    * - Configuration data provided by firmware
      - This module is used to interact with firmware (UEFI or SBL), and the configuration data is provided by firmware.
-       For example, UP2 uses SBL and KBL NUC uses UEFI.
      - If a function pointer is used, the prerequisite is "hv_operation_mode != DETECT".